 OLYDIA WALKER, ATHLETIC TRAINER

-Coach Walker returns for her fourth year with the Golden Lions athletic program.
+Coach Walker returns for her fifth year with the Golden Lions athletic program.
 Coach Walker is an athletic trainer with Children’s Healthcare of Atlanta, and previously worked with the Atlanta Dream of the WNBA.
 She earned her BS in Athletic Training from Valdosta State University and MS in Sports Medicine from Georgia State University.

 JIMMY HEATH, SIDELINE COORDINATOR